 For human-computer dialog and interaction, some emerging tasks contain the interaction between vision and language.
-Additionally, there exist multi-modal spatial-temporal information and and complex relations captured by various devices.
+Additionally, there exist multi-modal spatial-temporal information and complex relations captured by various devices.
 Most of the existing work relies on data correlation rather than causal relevant evidence, and the false correlation in the data makes the model vulnerable to language biases in the problems.
-For a better user experience, the human-computer interaction system is required to understand people's purposes and make reliable decisions.
-Causal reasoning is beneficial to the pursuit of reliable human-computer interaction by uncovering, modeling the heterogeneous spatial-temporal information in a reliable and explainable way.
-Especially for robot interaction \cite{xiong2016robot, stocking2022robot, lee2021causal, smith2020counterfactual}, where the relevant environmental features are not known in advance, prior knowledge can be utilized as good candidate causal structures.
-The strong relation between causal reasoning and its ability to intervene in the world suggests that causal reasoning can can greatly address this challenge for robotics, which also benefits the application of robotics significantly.
+Take a VQA task as an example, where we aim to remove visual objects that are unrelated to answering the question, and the prediction of the model is not expected to change.
+This can prevent the model from relying on superficial data correlations.
+When changing objects that are related to a question, the model is expected to change the answer accordingly.
+Adjusting question-related objects encourages the model to predict based on causality-aware objects.
+For a better user experience, the human-computer dialog and interaction system is required to understand people's purposes and make reliable decisions.
+Causal reasoning is beneficial to the pursuit of reliable human-computer interaction by uncovering and modeling heterogeneous spatial-temporal information in a reliable and explainable way.
+Especially for robot interaction \cite{xiong2016robot, stocking2022robot, lee2021causal, smith2020counterfactual}, where the relevant environmental features are not known in advance, prior knowledge can be utilized as a good candidate for causal structures.
+The strong relation between causal reasoning and its ability to intervene in the world suggests that causal reasoning can greatly address this challenge for robotics, which benefits the application of robotics significantly.